GabrielSGoncalves/astronomer_airflow_dag_authoring_study_guide/README.md

 You can also define how the weights of your tasks are computed in the context of your DAG called `weight_rule`.
 This DAG parameter has a default `weight_rule=downstream` and the effective weight of the task is the aggregate sum of all downstream descendants.
 You can also have it set to `weight_rule=uptream`, we the opposite effect to default.
 And `weight_rule=absolute`, with the effective weight being the exact `priority_weight`.

+### Defining dependencies between DAG runs
+In some cases, it's important that your data pipelines must only be executed if the previous run was successful (or skipped).
+In Airflow you can control this on the your task level with the parameter `depends_on_past=True`.
+Whenever set to `True`, every task run will only be triggered if the the same task on the previous was successful.
+One important thing about this control is that you can't control it at a DAG level, only at the task level.
+For example, if you have a pipeline with `t1 >> t2 >> t3` and during the first run t3 failed, in the next DAG run, you would still have `t1` and `t2` triggered, but not `t3`.
+In this case, `t3` won't have a task state and your DAG would be stuck (don't forget to define a timeout for your DAG, or you'll have a DAG "running" forever).

+Another way for you to control the execution of a DAG run based on the previouns run is through the use of the operator parameter `wait_for_downstream=True`.
+With this parameter set to `True` your task will only be triggered if the immediately downstream of the previous run to be finish successfully or be skipped.
+Important to note this parameter only consider the immediately downstream of the previous task instance.

 ## TO DO LIST:

 - Explain to deploy Airflow using Docker Compose locally and compare it to Astro CLI